My Life in the Bush of Ghosts (album): Reception and legacy

 According to music journalist Simon Reynolds, many initial reviews of My Life in the Bush of Ghosts dismissed the album as "an eggheads-in-the-soundlab experimental exercise."
 In Rolling Stone, Jon Pareles rated the album four out of five stars and applauded it as "an undeniably awesome feat of tape editing and rhythmic ingenuity" that generally avoids "exoticism or cuteness" by "complementing the [speech] sources without absorbing them".
 Village Voice critic Robert Christgau was less impressed, giving it a "C+" and finding the recordings "as cluttered and undistinguished as the MOR fusion and prog-rock it brings to the mind's ear," while lacking "the songful sweep of Remain in Light or the austere weirdness of Jon Hassell".

 In later years, My Life has come to be regarded as a highly influential album, particularly in its use and treatment of sampled source material.
 AllMusic critic John Bush describes it as a "pioneering work for countless styles connected to electronics, ambience and Third World music".
 The Independent's Andy Gill found the album groundbreaking in its recontextualisation of sampling in a less overtly avant-garde context, with its sampled sounds instead being "marshalled by funk rhythms into repetitive hooks."
 Writing in The Observer, Jason Cowley said that its immediate influence was felt "in the work of young artists of ambition, from David Sylvian to Kate Bush", and subsequently on later acts, among them electronic artists such as Massive Attack, Moby, and Thievery Corporation.
+Andy Fyfe of Mojo characterized it in 2006 as a "disturbingly funky exotic stew" that "was mind-bending in its day and remains so now. ...it isn't really overstating the case to say that without this album western music would not sound like it does today."
 Chris Dahlen of Pitchfork felt that while its sampled vocals had lost some of their revolutionary impact, the album mostly lives up to its critical reputation "as a near-masterpiece, a milestone of sampled music, and a peace summit in the continual West-meets-rest struggle."

 In a 1985 interview, Kate Bush said that My Life had "left a very big mark on popular music".
 Pink Floyd keyboardist Richard Wright said it "knocked me sideways when I first heard it – full of drum loops, samples and soundscapes.
 Stuff that we really take for granted now, but which was unheard of in all but the most progressive musical circles at the time...
 The way the sounds were mixed in was so fresh, it was amazing."
 Hank Shocklee of hip hop production collective the Bomb Squad cited the album as an influence on the Bomb Squad's sample-driven production work for the group Public Enemy.